ygrek/sqlgg/overview.md

     reasonable assumptions.
 5. Statement of arbitrary depth across many tables should be supported.
-6. Statements are checked for correctness as far as generator is concerned, so it will detect syntax errors, non-existant columns in expressions, mismatched rowsets in compound statements, ambigous column names etc.
+6. Statements are checked for correctness as far as generator is concerned, so it will detect syntax errors, non-existent columns in expressions, mismatched columns in compound statements, ambiguous column names etc.

 Details
 -------

 The idea is that the generator should take care only of semantic binding between SQL and code sides, being as unobtrusive as possible.
 So the choice of the specific database and API is a programmer's choice.
 Similarly, queries to the database are expressed in plain SQL, so that the generator can be easily plugged in any existing project -- just move all SQL statements used in the code to separate file and feed it to generator.

-Ditinguishing feature of **sqlgg** is that it starts off with SQL queries, not object models or SQL table descriptions.
+Distinguishing feature of **sqlgg** is that it starts off with SQL queries, not object models or SQL table descriptions.

 This is work in progress and there is plenty of room for improvement.
 For now the status of this